 This is a guest blog post from Michelle Cartmel, health and wellness coach for Highway to Health.
-If you’re not registered for the program, register for free and receive the daily updates HERE!
+If you’re not registered for the program, register for free for the Highway to Health Wrap Up!

 Hello Highway to Health Members!

 So glad you are back for WEEK 2, I’m thrilled that we’re onto the next phase of our journey.
 If you are just joining us now, welcome and thank you for being here.
 It’s easy to get caught up and this is a great week to do it because this week I am going to help you do something VERY IMPORTANT: Clean Up Your Cab.
 What does this mean?
 Very simply, it means I’m going to teach you how to clean up your diet, and encourage you to fuel your long rides with good foods instead of bad ones.

 I’m going to provide you with tips, recipes and resources (starting with the Clean Cab Tool Kit below) that motivate you to focus on real, whole foods.
 I’ll help you understand why you should minimize processed foods from your diet (YES YOU CAN!), and how good you can feel when you do it.
 I also want to hear from you.
 I want to know what your hurdles are around eating a healthy diet on the road…I want to see what you’re eating for breakfast, lunch, dinner and snacks so that I can help you clean things up.
 So don’t be shy, please share your photos or questions with me and your group on Facebook.
 We’re here to support you and motivate you to do your best!